ephanis/TOCHI-supplementary/README.md

 - section7.bailly et al 2013 - specific agreement.R : Analysis of specific agreement for Bailly et al's dataset.

+- section7.bailly et al 2013 - women vs men.between.kappa.R : Analysis of agreement differences (Fleiss' Kappa) between women and men for Bailly et al's dataset.

-- section7.bailly et al 2013 - women vs men.Vb.R : Using the Vb test for the analysis of agreement differences between women and men for Bailly et al's dataset.
+- section7.bailly et al 2013 - women vs men.Vb.R : Using the Vb test for the analysis of agreement rate differences between women and men for Bailly et al's dataset.

-- section7.bailly et al 2013 - women vs men.bootstrap.R : Using the bootstrap method for the analysis of agreement differences between women and men for Bailly et al's dataset.
+- section7.bailly et al 2013 - women vs men.bootstrap.R : Using the bootstrap method for the analysis of agreement rate differences between women and men for Bailly et al's dataset.
 It can be very slow.

 ## Acknowledgments